Stop Scrolling. Start Doing

 You’re burnt out.
 You feel like your brain is a browser with 50 tabs open, and 49 of them are frozen.
 Your solution?
 You sit on the same couch, in the same house, in the same neighborhood, and try to "relax" by scrolling through other people's vacations.

+That’s not a reset; that’s a stall.
 Your brain is a pattern-recognition machine.
-When you stay in your zip code, every street corner, grocery store, and stoplight triggers the same "routine" neurons.
+When you stay in your zip code in Seattle or London, every street corner and stoplight triggers the same "routine" neurons.
 You aren't resting; you’re just vibrating in place.
-You don't need a therapist; you need a change of scenery.
+To break the feedback loop of your daily life, you need environmental novelty.
+Leaving your zip code for just eight hours forces your brain to change the channel, solving for the decision fatigue that keeps you trapped at home.

-Day-Trip Therapy works best in a neutral environment.
-A town you’ve never heard of with one main street and a park you haven't sat in.
+Stop looking for "picturesque" or "historic" tourist traps.
+Day-Trip Therapy works best in a neutral environment—a town you’ve never heard of with one main street and a park you haven't sat in.
 There is no "Expectation Gap" because you didn't expect anything.
-You’re just there to exist in a different coordinate on the map.
-That lack of pressure is exactly where your brain finally starts to decompress.
+That lack of pressure is exactly where your brain finally starts to decompress and find a frictionless life.

 Hit the engine, take the result, and get out of the house.
 Your mental health depends on you being somewhere else for a while.
 Stop scrolling.
 Start doing.